reiver/fediverse-archetypes2/README.md

 Note that this analysis is highly likely to be unrepresentative.

-A manual categorization was done of the follower-list and following-list of a number of accounts.
+It is a manual categorization of the accounts listed in the follower-list and following-list of a number of selected ‘seed’ accounts.

 ----